mortenfyhn/ntnu-itk-thesis-template/README.md

 * `config.sty`: Put all your `usepackage` commands and other document configuration stuff here.
 * `Thesis.tex`: The main thesis source file, which includes all your chapters, etc.

+## Dependencies

+* __biber__: The template is set up with [biblatex](https://www.sharelatex.com/learn/Bibliography_management_in_LaTeX) to manage your bibliography, using the biber backend.
+On Linux, you might have to install biber with `sudo apt install biber` or similar.
+On Windows, at least MikTex includes biber by default.
+On OS X, I don't know.
+If you have trouble with biblatex, you can use the older bibtex instead.
+Use for instance [this guide](https://www.sharelatex.com/learn/Bibliography_management_with_bibtex).

 ## How it's configured

 * Page size B5.